-UW-Seattle School of Nursing (SON) Graduate Program Reinstatement Policy Students previously registered as a graduate student at the University of Washington (UW) who have failed to maintain graduate student status (on-leave status was not secured or registration was not maintained) but wish to resume studies within the same degree program must file a request for reinstatement to the Graduate School.
-The Graduate School procedures and request for reinstatement can be found at http://grad.uw.edu/policies-procedures/general-graduate-student-policies/reinstatement/.
+Students previously registered as a graduate student at the University of Washington (UW) who have failed to maintain graduate student status (on-leave status was not secured or registration was not maintained) but wish to resume studies within the same degree program must file a request for reinstatement to the Graduate School.
+The Graduate School procedures and request for reinstatement can be found at https://grad.uw.edu/policies/reinstatement/.

-NOTE: The UW Graduate School requires that 1) master's degree students complete all degree requirements within six years from the original date of matriculation and 2) doctoral degree students (DNP, PhD) complete all degree requirements within 10 years from the original date of matriculation.
+NOTE: The UW Graduate School requires that doctoral degree students (DNP, PhD) complete all degree requirements within 10 years from the original date of matriculation.
 This includes quarters spent on-leave or out of status as a graduate student.